 The join conditions help address many business use cases.
-For example, you can create a report which displays all issues for companies with a specific support agreement, such as a Platinum service plan.
+For example, you can create a report that displays all issues for companies with a specific support agreement, such as a Platinum service plan.
 In an IT setting, you may have problems that are spawned from issues.
 You can use a join condition to show all high priority issues which have problems that have not been assigned.

 There are two ways that you can use the data from the related items.
 First, you can include the data in your report.
 Second, you can filter the report results based on the data.
 The following two bullets explain how you could create reports to include data or filter results.